 It is also worth quickly noting that short-term rentals can be a barrier to maintaining a stock of year-round rental units.
-While the impact of short-term rentals (generally through thirdparty platforms such as Airbnb and VRBO) has not been analyzed in Arlington for this plan, it is something the Town should keep an eye on.
-If it becomes a problem, the Town may consider prohibiting or significantly limiting short term rentals to make more units available for fulltime housing.
-(Currently, income-restricted housing and accessory dwelling units are not allowed to be used as short-term rentals.)
+While the impact of short-term rentals (generally through third-party platforms such as Airbnb and VRBO) has not been analyzed in Arlington for this plan, it is something the Town should keep an eye on.
+If it becomes a problem, the Town may consider prohibiting or significantly limiting short term rentals in order to make more units available for full-time housing.